 The Clearinghouse enters into financial power contracts and carbon contracts as a contractual counterparty.
 The Clearinghouse assumes liability for covering the future settlement of these contracts, thereby reducing the risk for both buyer and seller.
-NASDAQ OMX Commodities provides clearing for standardised contracts traded on the exchange and in the over-the-counter (OTC) market.
+Nasdaq Commodities provides clearing for standardised contracts traded on the exchange and in the over-the-counter (OTC) market.

 - Clearing capital: SEK 2,250 million (EUR 250 million)